thoughtbot/superglue/README.md

 ```

 ### PropsTemplate
-Powering these JSON responses is PropsTemplate, a traversable JSON templating language inspired by JBuilder.
+Powering these JSON responses is PropsTemplate, a traversable JSON templating DSL inspired by JBuilder.
 With PropsTemplate you can specify a path of the node you want, and PropsTemplate will walk the tree to it, skipping execution of nodes that don't match the keypath.

 ![No Apis](docs/images/props_template.png)